-If an employee is signed off sick you might wonder if you should leave them to recover in peace, or if you’re allowed to contact them, or even if they should be working at all.
-There might be work-related matters you really need to talk to them about and projects that need handing over but where does it leave you legally?
+If an employee is signed off sick, you might wonder if you should leave them to recover in peace, or if you’re allowed to contact them, or even if they should be working at all.
+There might be work-related matters you really need to talk to them about and projects that need handing over but where does it leave employers?

 The simple answer is there is no one right answer.

-Ultimately, you have to make a judgement call.
+Ultimately, it depends on the situation and the employee.
 If it’s a simple cold and you need to find out about handing over a project they were working on it’s probably fine.
 If it is a more serious long-term illness, contacting them about work-related matters might not aid their recovery.

-The question of whether an employee can work while signed off is also not cut and dried.
-It is possible an employee might be too ill to make it into the office but can work remotely from home.
+The question of whether an employee can work while signed off depends on the individual circumstances, and is a bit of a legal grey area.
+It's possible an employee might be too ill to make it into the office but can work remotely from home.
 However, if they aren’t fit to make it to the workplace, then they are arguably not fit to work either.

-If your employee works from home regularly though and opts to do that whilst ill, then they could still be considered working.
-If you find they are working while they are signed off, either through their own volition or through the tacit consent of a manager, you may want to ensure this stops until they are fully recovered and speak to both employee and manager to make it clear they should not be working.
+If your employee works from home regularly and opts to do that whilst ill, then they could still be considered working.
+If you discover an employee working while they are signed off, you may want to discourage this until the employee has fully recovered.

 One way to make certain everyone knows what should happen in the event of sickness is to include it in your sickness absence policy.
-You may wish to specify that if they phone in sick or are signed off by a doctor they are off sick and should not work under any circumstances.
-You can track their instances of sickness using an absence management system to ensure you're keeping on top of when these occur.
-However, you may also include clauses which specify how, when and after how much time an employee will be contacted to discuss work-related matters, their recovery and returning to work.
+You may wish to specify that if they phone in sick or are signed off by a doctor, they are considered off sick and shouldn't work until they/their healthcare professional feels they have recovered.

-From an insurance perspective, it also makes sense to have such a policy in place - if you continue to allow an employee to work while signed off it could represent a breach of your duty of care as an employer and could make you liable for further damage an employee suffers if they continue to work whilst sick.
+From an insurance perspective, it makes sense to have such a policy in place - if you continue to allow an employee to work while signed off it could represent a breach of your duty of care as an employer.
+This could potentially make you liable for any consequences of an employee returning to work whilst still unwell.